 How to Clean Your Home During A Virus

-I have been asked several times over the course of the past month How To Clean Your Home During a virus.
-In particular, during the COVID 19 Virus that has become a Pandemic, but the same advice can be used for any virus that might be invading your home.
+I have been asked several times over the course of the past few months How To Clean Your Home During a virus.
+In particular, during the COVID 19, Delta & Omnicron Virus that has become a Pandemic.
+But the same advice can be used for any virus that might be invading your home.